A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Hybrid discrete-continuum model

 Finally, we let T cells die due to homeostatic regulation mechanisms.
-In analogy with the case of tumour cells, we suppose the rate of death of T cells to be proportional to the number of T cells $\rho_c^k$, which is defined as
+In analogy with the case of tumour cells, we suppose the rate of death of T cells to be proportional to the number of T cells

 with constant of proportionality $\mu_c\in \mathbb{R}^*_+$.
 Therefore, between the time-step $k$ and the time-step $k+ 1$, we let a T cell die with probability